Yan Lianke: Essays

 Yan's body of creative works include not only fiction, but also a number of lyrical essays which read in contrast to his fiction.
 While his fiction is characterized by an acute sense of contemporaneity, rich imagination and a compelling creative impulse, his essays are characterised by a conventional aesthetic of the Chinese essay which comes across as gentle, lyrical, and showing much finesse.

-His long essay My Father’s Generation and Me [Wo yu fubei], House No.711 [711 hao yuan] and his other collections of essays mostly depict the daily life of the Chinese people, and nature in the four seasons, in a lyricism that comes across familiar to Chinese readers.
+His long essay My Father's Generation and Me [Wo yu fubei], House No.711 [711 hao yuan] and his other collections of essays mostly depict the daily life of the Chinese people, and nature in the four seasons, in a lyricism that comes across familiar to Chinese readers.
 The styles of his fiction and that of his essays are so different that it is difficult to reconcile them as the same body of works by a single writer.
 His non-fiction works have created an image of the author in both positive and negative light, so that the author becomes a figure who is rich and multi-faceted in his personality.

+Mythorealism

+Mythorealism (shenshi zhuyi 神实主义) is a Yan coinage.
+Although it has been characterized as a literary device by some critics, it can more accurately be understood as a blending of certain stylistic, formal, and narrative (or storytelling) elements to create a singular literary reality that is divergent from traditional realist representations.
+Yan has described it as a "creative process" whose aim is to "surpass realism."
+According to University of Alberta scholar, Haiyan Xie, "mythorealism incorporates both Chinese and Western literary elements while remaining primarily grounded in Chinese cultural and literary tradition."
+Such a rendering involves rejecting traditional narrative practices, for example linearity, logical cause-and-effect relationships, and, to a certain degree, verisimilitude itself.
+In Yan's own words: